Onakleaver/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Prints alphabet in lowercase

 ## 2-print_alphabet_x10.c
-Programe prints lowercase alphabet 10 times
+Program prints lowercase alphabet 10 times

 ## 3-islower.c
 Checks if given characters are lowercase or not using `islower` function from the `ctype.h` library